This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Here’s a breakdown of some simple ways to use cayenne in your daily health regime:

-- Add it to meals: Taking cayenne pepper that is dried or powdered, you can add to meals for a spicy (and healthy) kick.
-It can be added to meat, pasta, eggs, nuts and veggies — there are a ton of options.
+- Add it to meals: You can add dried or powdered cayenne to meals for a spicy (and healthy) kick.
+It can be added to meat, pasta, eggs, nuts and veggies.
 Start with a 1/2 teaspoon or so, and then work your way up.
-Remember that it adds heat and can be too much for people who are spice-sensitive.
+Remember that it adds heat and can be too much for people who are sensitive to spice.

-- Drink it: If you want a quick fix that will help you to experience these amazing cayenne pepper benefits, an easy way to get it in your body is by taking a cayenne pepper drink by mixing the powder with water and lemon, which is similar to the drink consumed during the cayenne pepper diet, so it will give you the same detoxifying results.
+- Drink it: If you want a quick fix that will help you to experience these amazing cayenne pepper benefits, an easy way to get it in your body is by making a cayenne pepper drink by mixing the powder with water and lemon, which is similar to the drink consumed during the cayenne pepper diet.

 - Apply it topically: There are also creams that contain capsaicin, the main component of cayenne pepper, that can be found in most stores.
 These creams are used to treat skin infections, sore muscles and tension.
 By rubbing a small amount of cream on the affected area, you will feel the pain and irritation subside.
 If you are using a cream, make sure to read the directions carefully so you don’t use too much.
 Also, be sure to wash your hands after applying capsaicin cream because it can cause a burning sensation on your hands.
 Try washing with vinegar and water for the best results.